jose-hirmas/mdefportafolio/docs/design studio/Design Studio 2.md

 After this intervention I had the opportunity of talking to some people for feedback and also for searching ways of collaboration.
 During this process I managed to connect some dots in relation to my past work and my actual interests: what I have being doing in an invisible form is **"giving voice to agents that usually do not have it "**.

 My project is about developing mecanisms of communication in the intervention.
-A new path of exploration emerged, i called it **LEAVING SOME SPACE**.
+A new path of exploration emerged, I called it
+##### **LEAVING SOME SPACE**.

 *why?*
 **Searching new empathic relationships between humans and things**